Manage Users, Groups, and Roles

 http://10.143.192.101:8091/settings/rbac/users

-Manage Local Users with the REST API
+Manage Local Users Using the REST API

 curl -v -X PUT -u Administrator:password \